Options to cover cash shortfalls in your business

-Where they’re achievable, short settlement periods from clients are preferable - it’s good to have an agreed contract between you from the start.
-You may even negotiate that they pay up-front for some or all of your services.
-Work with clients who pay on time and if you have a debtor who is late then talk to them about having the debt cleared, even if it’s in instalments.
+If you have a debtor who is late then you may want to talk to them about having the debt cleared, even if it’s in instalments.
 Early resolution is usually the best outcome as escalation into a court matter can be expensive and time consuming.

-Put some measures in place to keep the cash flowing your way.
-Think about the benefits to your business of:
+It might be a good idea to put some measures in place to keep the cash flowing your way.
+For instance, think about the benefits to your business if you:

-At the other end of the spectrum are the payments you need to make.
+At the other end of the cash flow spectrum are the payments you need to make.
 Consider if these options would work for you:

 Losing control of expenses can be an issue for small businesses.
 Keeping them under review and control is important.
 Stick to your budget as much as you can.